 Jon: For a merchant, I love what Kurt does in his group.
 I think he brings really just stats and he’s very analytical and he’s got like all this experience.
 So he really brings a lot of value to merchants, you’ll just drop something and it’s like, how did you come up with that?
 But he’s actually done research.
 He dropped a really interesting post today about average online AOV.

 Jay: I just saw that, when you’re using like timed payments.

 Jon: Exactly.
 Yeah, that was it.
 But he’s dropping that like almost daily.
 So it’s super interesting, his group is called the Unofficial Shopify podcast group.

 Jon: Yeah.
-There are a couple of others I think, Susan Bradley, she runs a community called I can’t remember.
+There are a couple of others I think, Susan Bradley, she runs a community called, I can’t remember it right now…